rossaddison/yii2-house2house/md/faq/googletranslate.md

         yii message/extract @frontend/messages/template.php

 This command populates the source_message table with English.
 When you work with the Google Translate function the package uses the integrated Google Translate API to translate the English messages in the source_message table into the message table.
-The Company...Settings...Language setting that the Manager elects to use, must be set in order to see your translations from the message table otherwise it will use the default English.
+The Other ...Company...Settings...Language setting that the Manager elects to use, must be set in order to see your translations from the message table otherwise it will use the default English.
 [Back](/md/faq/faqs.md)